iamgique/robot-framework-automation-test-with-selenium-for-beginner/chapter3.md

 ##Selenium2Library

 ###Introduction
-Selenium2Library is a web testing library for Robot Framework.
+Selenium2Library is a web testing library for Robot Framework.<br />

 ###Locating or specifying elements
-Using locators
+Using locators<br />

 | Strategy     | Example                                       | Description                                        |
 |--------------|-----------------------------------------------|----------------------------------------------------|